eunniie/Acoins/README.md

   - Display height in pixels: 512
   - Base Address for Display: 0x10008000 ($gp)
 - Click `Connect to MIPS` on both tools
-- Run the program and type your controls in the keyboard simulator to move around
+- Assembly & run the program and type your controls in the keyboard simulator to move around